pythoncapi/pythoncapi/doc/new_api.rst

 New functions
 =============

+XXX the following functions have been added to the current WORK-IN-PROGRESS implementation of the new C API.
+Maybe they will go away later.
+It's just a small step to move away from borrowed references.
+Maybe existing ``PyObject_GetItem()`` and ``PyObject_SetItem()`` are already good enough.

 * ``PyTuple_GetItemRef()``: similar to ``PyTuple_GetItem()`` but returns a
   strong reference, rather than a borrowed reference
 * ``PyList_GetItemRef()``: similar to ``PyList_GetItem()`` but returns a